megymj/TIL/Software Engineering/Ch2. Software Processes.md

 - Process descriptions: Activities + Ordering.
 - Process descriptions may also include:
     - Products, which are the outcomes of a process activity;
-    - Roles, which reflect the responsibilities of the people involvedin the process;
+    - Roles, which reflect the responsibilities of the people involved in the process;
     - Pre-and post-conditions, which are statements that are true before and after a process activity has been enacted or a product produced.